FAQ

 ---------------------------

 Parents should plan to be present and plan to help with coaching whenever their student is there.
-We can, occasionally, make exceptions to this expectation, but please communicate your needs to the leadership team in advance of club time.
 Because our club is parent led and our goal is discipleship, parent participation is expected even if your student can drive themself.

 Younger siblings are permitted to attend alongside their parents, but no childcare is provided and children should not be left unattended.